LucaClaessens/Analogy/README.md

 # Work for a while ...
 deactivate                       # Exit the virtual environment
 ```

+some packages will have to be installed ov

 ## Lua setup
 The main modeling code is written in Lua using [torch](http://torch.ch); you can find installation instructions